microsoft/FigmaSharp/README.md

 Sign in to Figma and in the main menu, go to **Help and Account  →  Account Settings** and select **Create new token**.
 This will be your only chance to copy the token, so make sure you keep a copy in a secure place.

+We recommend trying out automatic builds of the example app and Visual Studio extension on the [Releases](/releases) page.

+# Building from source

 Restore the external dependencies by running `git submodule update --init --recursive`.

 To run the examples, open `FigmaSharp.sln` in [Visual Studio for Mac](https://visualstudio.microsoft.com/vs/mac/).